chrismatteson/hierafacterblog/README.md

     Facter.value(:hostname)[5..-1][/(.*?)(\-|\z)/,1]

-2) Match value to table: This is ugly, but sometimes it's the best option, particularly when the only way to determine the datacenter is via IP address.
+# Match value to table
+This is ugly, but sometimes it's the best option, particularly when the only way to determine the datacenter is via IP address.
 The shortcoming of this approach is that it requires the fact to be updated whenever there is new potential value.

+xxxx

+# Drop Facts File
+When there is no programatic way to determine the appropriate value, Facter supports the creation of this type of metadata via the create of fact files in /etc/puppetlabs/facter/facts.d .
+These files can be in yaml, jsonor txt format.
+There can even be executable scripts in this directory as long as they return key value pairs.
+Generally I consider txt to be easiest as it's simply:

+key=value

+There can be any number of files each with any number of key value pairs in them in this directory.
+Different files can have different formats in the same directory as well.
+The choice on how to break up facts between multiple files or coonslidate them tends to relate more to how they are created.